LaytonGB/PaladinAura/README.md

 ## How to Use

 The API should be ready to go immediately.
 However, if you wish to customize the system, or even turn it off, you can do so from the in-game commands (see [Configuration](#Settings--Configuration) below).

+### Paladin Aura Toggle

+Each detected paladin will gain an ability to toggle whether others are affected by their aura.
+This applies to both NPCs and Characters.
+The button that activates this ability will be at the top left of the Roll20 interface whenever a paladin token is selected.

 ### First time load